boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-redshift.md

 # Connecting Bold BI to Amazon Redshift Database

-Using the `Amazon Redshift` connection type, you can connect an Amazon Redshift database.
+Using the `Amazon Redshift` connection type, you can connect to an Amazon Redshift database.

-Click `Data Source` button in the configuration panel to add a new data connection.
+Click the `Data Source` button in the configuration panel to add a new data connection.

 ![Data source Image](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/datasource.png#width=352px;height=501.51px)

 Click `CREATE NEW` to launch a new connection from the connection type panel.

 ![Data source Button](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/datasourcebutton.png#width=351px;height=504.4px)

-Click `Amazon Redshift` connection button in the connection type panel.
+Click the `Amazon Redshift` connection button in the connection type panel.

 ![Red shift button](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/amazonredshiftbutton.png#width=351px;height=504.06px)

 Set the `server Name` and `port number` where the Amazon Redshift service is running.

-Enter the `user name` and `password` to connect to the Amazon Redshift.
+Enter the `user name` and `password` to connect to Amazon Redshift.

 There are two connection types available in a data source: